nareshv00/Financial-Options-Evaluation/README.md

 ##Using the Stock Option valuation Application ########################

-##Put this Rcode in r command line or R Studio
+###Put the below Rcode in r command line or R Studio to use this application ( You can also download and make changes to use your own options )

 runGitHub("Financial-Options-Evaluation", "nareshv00")